Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Yujin Julia Jung.
 "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric."
 (R&R)

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
 "The Impacts of Justification of Income Inequality on the Confidence in the Women's Movements: Empirical Evidence from Asia-Pacific Countries."
-(Corresponding) (Minor Revision)
+(Corresponding; Minor Revision)

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding)